-assault of several underage German nationals by U.S. personnel, surfaced on social media.
-The videos appeared to implicate key leaders within the regiment, prompting German political authorities to call for an investigation.
-Local citizen protests erupted outside the gates of the 2CR garrison, delaying the unit's deployment.

-During 2CR's road march, there were electronic warfare attacks on its communication network that limited its soldiers' abilities to communicate among themselves and with local security forces.
+assault of several underage German nationals by U.S.personnel, surfaced on social media.
+The videos appearedto implicate key leaders within the regiment, promptingGerman political authorities to call for an investigation.Local citizen protests erupted outside the gates of the2CR garrison, delaying the unit's deployment.During 2CR's road march, there were electronicwarfare attacks on its communication network that warfare attacks on its communication network that limited its soldiers' abilities to communicate among themselves and with local security forces.
 Targeting U.S. and European antiwar groups, untraceable "patriotic" social media posted videos of ethnic Russians' livestock and crops being damaged and the disruption of essential services (water, electricity, sewerage) in Narva.
 These messages shifted U.S. and European public opinion from opposing aggression to supporting citizenship and the use of Russian language for minority residents of Estonia.